salihozdemir13/oraclejet-cloud-lifecycle/README.md

     ojet serve

-4 - when the project is started, you default browser is launched automatically and you can navigate in the menus of the application.
+4 - when the project is started, browser is launched automatically and you can navigate in the menus of the application.

 # Get started (with Docker)